XDagger/xdagj/README.md

 ### Code Style

-use xdagj code style formatter_eclipse.xml or formatter_intellij.xml at project misc folder import to your ide for format code.
+use xdagj code style formatter_eclipse.xml or formatter_intellij.xml at misc/code-style folder import to your IDE for format code.

 ### Code Review